xpgo/obsidian-folder-note-plugin/README.md

 ## Change log

 Remember to update the plugin, if you find some issues.
+**For updating from version < 0.4.0**, please refer to [Update from old version](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/update-old-version.md).

 ### 0.7.x